SmartTokenLabs/TokenScript/doc/design_paper.md

 Specific to blockchain, we also have:

-10. How to correctly and securely construct a transaction for the assiet (purchase, voting etc)
+10. How to correctly and securely construct a transaction for the assist (purchase, voting etc)

 We categorise these trade-sensitive information into three categories: